-Animal rehabilitation
+Animal Rehabilitation

 We rescued and released many injured animals in 2020.
-This was done in collaboration with the EQA and local communities.
+This was done in collaboration with the Environment Quality Authority and local communities.
 A success story is the rehabilitation of a female striped hyena, Linda.
-We also successfully rehabilitated and released an Eagle Owl in March, just before the lockdown started.
-It is one of the largest owl species in Palestine and the world.
+We also rehabilitated and released an Eagle Owl, one of the largest owls in Palestine and the world.
 This goes in line with our efforts to protect threatened and endangered species in Palestine.
-On the anniversary of World Environment Day, the PMNH released a long-legged buzzard.
+On the anniversary of World Environment Day, the PMNH released a Long legged buzzard.
 It was rehabilitated over 11 months at the museum in coordination with rehabilitation specialists for birds of prey in Germany, Nature Support e.V..
-We have just received a juvenile Eagle Owl in mid December for rehabilitation.
-The owl appeared to be healthy and we expect to release it soon.

-Palestine Action for the Planet (PAP)
+Palestine Action for the Planet

-Palestine Action for the Planet is one of many new initiatives related to conservation we engaged in this year in education on issues like combating climate change.
+Palestine Action for the Planet is one of many new initiatives related to conservation we engaged in in 2020 in education on issues like combating climate change.
 It is an informal network to do activities related to conservation.
 Here is an article from PAP.